megiddon/ECM1400-battleships/README.md

 The game's difficulty as well as the size of the game board can be configured.

-- Open config.JSON in a text editor.
+- Open **/src/config.JSON** in a text editor.
-To change the difficulty, replace "hard" with one of the following:
+To change the difficulty, replace "easy" with one of the following:

 **"easy"**:  The AI guesses randomly and does not sink ships that it has found.